Donnelly River (Western Australia)

-The Donnelly River is a river in the South West of Western Australia.
+The Donnelly River is a river in the South West region of Western Australia.
 Its main tributaries are Barlee Brook and Carey Brook.
 The river runs primarily through state forest reserves, although 25 private landholdings are situated along the length of the river.
 Clearing of the catchment area is estimated at 20% with the land mostly being used for viticulture, horticulture, dairy, grazing and tourism.

 History

 The first European to sight the river was Lieutenant William Preston in 1831.